-Minimum System Requirements For Ubuntu 15 Are
+Minimum System Requirements For Ubuntu 21

-1 GHz processor (for example Intel Celeron) or better.
+2 GHz dual-core processor or better.

-1.5 GB RAM (system memory).
+4 GB RAM (system memory).

-7 GB of free hard drive space for installation.
+25 GB of free hard drive space for installation.

 Internet access is helpful (for installing updates during the installation process).

 Head over to Ubuntu.com to download Ubuntu ISO files.
-You can find links in the video description.

-Ubuntu is available in 4 versions respectively Ubuntu Desktop, Ubuntu Server, Ubuntu Cloud and Ubuntu Kylin.
-Here I assume You want to use Ubuntu for personal or general use.
+Ubuntu is available in 4 versions respectively Ubuntu Desktop, Ubuntu Server, Ubuntu Cloud, and Ubuntu Kylin.
+Here We assume You want to use Ubuntu for personal or general use.

 Click on Ubuntu Desktop to get the download links.

 The third download option is Bittorrent.
 This option is useful for those Who use a slow or unreliable internet connection.
-You need to install uTorrent or any other Bittorrent client to use this option.
+You need to install uTorrent or any other BitTorrent client to use this option.

-You may also go for alternative downloads and torrents, If You are not happy with this download option.
+You may also go for alternative downloads and torrents If You are not happy with this download option.